JunnanShimizu/Linear-Regression/README.md

 # Linear-Regression
 Project 3 of CS252 - Mathematical Data Analysis and Visualization.
+In this project, you will implement several linear regression algorithms from scratch (Normal equations and QR-based) and compare them with Scipy's built-in method.
+You will update your plotting code in Analysis to support visualization of fitted linear regression models.
+The project culminates in extending your code to support polynomial regression, which you will use to explore overfitting.